Michael Corleone: The Godfather

 As Vito Corleone recuperates, Sollozzo requests that Michael broker a truce, but acting boss Sonny, suspecting a trap, refuses and demands the other Mafia families hand over Sollozzo to the Corleone family or else face war.
 Michael volunteers to meet Sollozzo in a public place and kill him and McCluskey.
 Hagen warns that killing McCluskey would violate a long-standing Mafia rule not to kill police officers, and says it would incite deadly backlash from rival Mafia families and law enforcement.
-Michael argues they can publicly expose McCluskey as a corrupt cop involved in the drug trade and serving as Sollozzo's bodyguard, contending that McCluskey has crossed into their world and is fair game.
+Michael argues that they can publicly expose McCluskey as a corrupt cop involved in the drug trade and serving as Sollozzo's bodyguard, contending that McCluskey has crossed into their world and is fair game.
 Sonny agrees and approves the hit.

 After careful preparation, Michael meets with Sollozzo and McCluskey at an Italian restaurant in The Bronx.
-He retrieves a handgun that Corleone caporegime Peter Clemenza (Richard Castellano) had planted beforehand in the bathroom and kills Sollozzo and McCluskey by shooting them at point-blank range.
+He retrieves a handgun that Corleone caporegime Peter Clemenza (Richard Castellano) had planted beforehand in the bathroom and kills Sollozzo and McCluskey at point-blank range.
 This ignites the New York underworld's first Mafia war in a decade.

 Michael escapes to Sicily and spends two years under Corleone ally Don Tommasino's (Corrado Gaipa) protection.
 Michael falls in love with and marries a young local woman named Apollonia Vitelli (Simonetta Stefanelli).
 Back in the United States, Sonny is murdered.
 After Michael is notified of Sonny's murder, he and Apollonia prepare to move to Siracusa, but she is killed by a car bomb meant for Michael, proving the other Mafia families know where he is hiding.

 Michael returns to the United States in 1950 and assumes Sonny's role as Vito's heir apparent.
 After Vito's suspicions are confirmed that Don Emilio Barzini (Richard Conte), his main rival in New York City, is the mastermind of his shooting and Sonny's murder, he and Michael begin a secret, complex plot to wipe out the other New York Dons.
 They deliberately allow their rivals to whittle away at Corleone interests to lull them into inaction.
 Meanwhile, Michael convinces his father that it is time to remove the family from crime.
 More than a year following his return, Michael reunites with Kay and they marry.
 He promises her the Corleone family will be completely legitimate in five years.
 Within three years, they have two children, Anthony and Mary.